wmorgan/dcos-docs/1.7/overview/features.md

 ## High Availability

-DC/OS itself is highly available and makes it easy for your services to be highly available too.
+DC/OS is highly available and makes it easy for your services to be highly available too.

 Mission-critical services require health monitoring, self-healing, and fault tolerance both for themselves and the platform and infrastructure they run on.
 DC/OS gives you multiple layers of protection.